phoyd/MAME4iOS/README.md

 3. Right click Payload and select `Compress "Payload"`.
 4. Rename the resulting `Payload.zip` to `MAME4iOS.ipa`

 The resulting ipa can be transferred to your devices and installed with AltStore.
-Alternatively, the machine running the AltStore server can do this:
+Alternatively, the machine running the AltServer can do this.

-6. **Option**+Click the AltStore icon the menu bar and select `Sideload .ipa`.
+6. **Option**+Click the AltServer icon the menu bar and select `Sideload .ipa`.
 (This is only visible when you hold the Option key).

 ## How to build latest version of `MAME` (optional)